-- Employees of tax-exempt organizations established under section 501(c)(3) of the Internal Revenue Code.
-These organizations are usually referred to as section 501(c)(3) organizations or simply 501(c)(3) organizations. - Certain employees of public school systems.
+Employees of tax-exempt organizations established under section 501(c)(3) of the Internal Revenue Code.
+These organizations are usually referred to as section 501(c)(3) organizations or simply 501(c)(3) organizations.

+- Certain employees of public school systems.
 These are employees involved in the day-to-day operations of a school. - Employees of cooperative hospital service organizations. - Civilian faculty and staff of the Uniformed Services University of the Health Sciences (USUHS).
-(Contributions made after 1979 for the benefit of faculty and staff of USUHS are subject to the rules described in this publication.) - 5) Employees of public school systems organized by an Indian tribal government. - 6) Certain ministers (explained later).
+(Contributions made after 1979 for the benefit of faculty and staff of USUHS are subject to the rules described in this publication.) - Employees of public school systems organized by Indian tribal governments. - Certain ministers (explained next).